nishatrhythm/Bangladesh-Railway-Segmented-Seat-Matrix-and-Details-Seat-Availabilty/README.md

 - **Real-Time Data Fetching**: Retrieves seat availability for different train routes and seat types.
 - **Seat Matrix Display**: Presents seat matrices for each seat type in a tabular format.
 - **Segmented Route Finder**: Calculates and displays alternative travel paths if a direct route is unavailable.
+- **Mixed Seat-Type Fallback**: Automatically finds a mixed seat-type segmented route when no full same-type route is available.
-- **Detailed Fare Breakdown**: Shows base fare and VAT amounts for direct and segmented routes.
+- **Detailed Fare Breakdown**: Shows base fare, VAT, service charges, and bedding charges (for specific seat types) for direct and segmented routes.
 - **Interactive User Interface**: Menu-driven prompts for ease of use.

 ## Sample Run